 The origins of the action figurines lining Fitzroy boutique, URA’s top shelf may surprise you.
 Ask the friendly Matsu behind the till what their story is and he’ll tell you that they’re the result of victorious toy battles and swaps with children in Japan.
 I first heard of URA from a friend who had fallen in love with his selection of Japanese made clothing and knick knacks, found right in the heart of Fitzroy.
 I was reeled in as soon as I heard he stocked UNIQLO and Muji.

-As he brews us a pot of barley tea, Matsu speaks of his penchant for conducting Pokemon card style trades with kids who have very cool figurines.
-He returns to Japan twice-yearly, making stop overs to his hometown Osaka and nearby Kyoto to scour second hand markets.
-“I get lots of weird looks when I’m at the market because I’m carrying massive bags of clothes,” he says.
+I’ve exchanged no more than a handful of words with Matsu when he invites me to sit down for tea (his home is conveniently located right behind his shop front).
+As he brews a of barley tea, he speaks of his penchant for conducting Pokemon card style trades with kids with collectable figurines.
+He returns to Japan twice-yearly, making stopovers to his hometown of Osaka and nearby Kyoto to scour second-hand markets.
+“I get lots of weird looks when I’m at the market because I’m carrying massive bags of clothes,” he tells me.

 URA, 28 Johnston Street, Fitzroy, VIC 3065